Ecofred/RepData_PeerAssessment1/PA1_template.md

 There are 2304 NAs in the *activity* dataset.

-We are going to impute the NAs with the average value on the associated interval and save it in the **steps_imputed** variable
+We are going to impute the NAs with the average value on the associated interval and save in a new dataset *activity_na_imputed*

 ```r